 ‘Jeremy Griffith is a brilliant Australian biologist and researcher whose extraordinary writings explain our human condition and its world-transforming solution’.
-James Moffett, founder, South African WTM Centre
+James Moffett, founder, WTM South Africa Centre

 Jeremy Griffith with his book FREEDOM, 2016

 A biology graduate of the University of Sydney, Jeremy Griffith first came to public attention for his unprecedented attempt to find the now believed extinct Tasmanian tiger (thylacine).
 However, it is his writing on the subject of the human condition that he is famous for, and it is these breakthrough insights, presented by the World Transformation Movement, that finally provide the psychologically rehabilitating understanding of our ‘good and evil’-afflicted human condition — the realisation of which, as E.O.
 Wilson recognised, has been the holy grail of the whole journey of human thought and enquiry.

 Jeremy’s work has been described as ‘grand narrative’ in approach, drawing from the physical sciences, biology, anthropology, and primatology together with philosophy, psychology, and psychiatry.
 He cites thinkers from all backgrounds and eras, from Socrates, Plato, and Christ, through to more contemporary philosophers and scientists, such as Charles Darwin, Pierre Teilhard de Chardin, R.D.
 Laing, the Kenyan Louis Leakey, and the South Africans Jan Smuts, Eugene Marais, Olive Schreiner and Sir Laurens van der Post.